QuChunhe/study/DistributedSystem.md

 [77]
 By setting auto.commit.offset=false, offsets will only be committed when the application explicitly chooses to do so.
 The simplest and most reliable of the commit APIs is commitSync().

+[78]~[80]
+Combining Synchronous and Asynchronous Commits
+- commitSync() will retry the commit until it either succeeds or encounters a nonretriable failure,
+- commitAsync() will not retry